-In conventional stuttering assessment, the speech language pathologists (SLP) or speech therapists (ST) manually analyze either the PWS’ speech or their recordings~\cite{noth2000automatic}.
+In conventional stuttering assessment, the speech-language pathologists (SLP) or speech therapists (ST) manually analyze either the PWS’ speech or their recordings~\cite{noth2000automatic, guitar2013stuttering}.
 The stuttering severity is usually measured by taking the ratio of disfluent words/duration to the total words/duration~\cite{guitar2013stuttering}.
-The most conventional speech therapy sessions involve helping the PWS observe and monitor their speech patterns in order to rectify them~\cite{guitar2013stuttering}.
-The speech therapeutic success rate recoveries have been reported to be 60-80\% when dealt in early stage~\cite{saltuklaroglu2005effective}.
-This convention of detecting stuttering severity and its improvement due to therapeutic sessions is very demanding and time consuming, and is also biased and prejudiced towards the subjective belief of SLPs.
-Due to the nature of stuttering, its therapeutic sessions are very intense course, that usually, extends to several months (several years in some cases), which necessitates PWS to see the SLP regularly~\cite{roberts2011using}.
-Usually, the speech therapy sessions are private and are very expensive, thus makes it unaffordable to some PWS.
-Thus, it is important to develop interactive automatic stuttering detection systems.
+The most conventional speech therapy sessions involve helping the PWS observe and monitor their speech patterns to rectify them~\cite{guitar2013stuttering}.
+The speech therapeutic success rate recoveries have been reported to be 60-80\% when dealt with in the early stage~\cite{saltuklaroglu2005effective}.
+This convention of detecting stuttering severity and its improvement due to therapeutic sessions is very demanding and time-consuming and is also biased and prejudiced towards the subjective belief of SLPs.
+Due to the nature of stuttering, its therapeutic sessions are very intense course, that usually, extend to several months (several years in some cases), which necessitates PWS to see the SLP regularly~\cite{roberts2011using}.
+Usually, the speech therapy sessions are private and are very expensive, thus making it unaffordable to some PWS.
+Thus, it is important to develop interactive automatic SD systems.

-The automatic speech recognition systems (ASR) are working well for the fluent speech, but they fail to recognise the stuttered speech.
+The automatic speech recognition systems (ASR) are working well for fluent speech, but they fail to recognize the stuttered speech.
 So, it would not be feasible for a PWS to easily access virtual assistant tools like Alexa, Apple Siri, etc. \cite{usatodaytech2020}.
-The stuttering detection may help in adapting the virtual assistant tools for the disfluent persons.
+The SD may help in adapting the virtual assistant tools for disfluent persons.

-Therefore, automatic stuttering identification systems (ASIS) is the need of an hour which provides an objective and consistent measurement of the stuttered speech.
-Consequently, with the recent developments in natural language processing, machine learning and deep learning, it became a reality to develop smart and interactive stuttering detection and therapy tools \cite{kourkounakis2020detecting}.
-In-spite of the fact, that there are numerous applications of ASIS, very little attention has been given to this field.
+Therefore, automatic stuttering identification systems (ASIS) are the need for an hour which provides an objective and consistent measurement of the stuttered speech.
+Consequently, with the recent developments in natural language processing, machine learning, and deep learning, it became a reality to develop smart and interactive SD and therapy tools \cite{kourkounakis2020detecting,sheikh:hal-03227223, stutternetmtl, bayerw2v2}.
+In spite of the fact, that there are numerous applications of ASIS, very little attention has been given to this field.